-The Middle Fork of the Flathead River begins just outside the Great Bear Wilderness, near Glacier National Park.
+The Middle Fork of the Flathead River begins just outside the Great Bear Wilderness, which is located south of Glacier National Park.
 It soon enters the wilderness area and begins a beautiful, frequently wild ride through the heart of the wilderness area.

-Flowing past huge mountains and through deep canyons, the Middle Fork is one of Montana's premier wilderness rivers.
-The remote setting of the Middle Fork keeps the wilderness portion of this river relatively free of both fishermen and floaters.
-Except for during spring run-off, which can extend well into July some years, the waters of the Middle Fork Flathead River are exceptionally clear.
+Flowing past huge mountains and through deep canyons, the Middle Fork, along with the South Fork, is Montana’s premier wilderness river.
+The remote setting of the Middle Fork keeps the wilderness portion relatively free of both fishermen and floaters.
+Except for during spring run-off, which can last well into July in some years, the waters of the Middle Fork Flathead River are exceptionally clear.

-The Middle Fork emerges from the wilderness area near Essex, where it flows past a unique place called the "Goat Lick."
-Here, salt covers the ground along the rivers banks.
-Numerous mountain goats frequent the area, traveling down from the high country for the salt.
-Grizzly bears and other wildlife are also frequent the area as well.
+The Middle Fork emerges from the wilderness area near Essex, where it flows past a unique place called the “Goat Lick.”
+Here, salt is found on the grounds surface high along the banks of the river.
+Numerous mountain goats are often seen here, as they travel down from their high peaks for the salt.
+Grizzly Bears and other wildlife are also frequently found here as well.

-As the river approaches West Glacier, it becomes a popular place for individual and guide service float trips, as many rapids exist just above West Glacier.
-After West Glacier, the whitewater section ends and most of the floaters disappear, as the river itself slows down as the Middle Fork flows toward the junction with the North Fork of the Flathead River at Blakenship Bridge.
+As the river approaches West Glacier, it becomes a popular place for individual and guide service float trips, since numerous rapids exist just above West Glacier.
+After West Glacier, the whitewater section ends and most floaters disappear.
+The river itself slows down as it flows towards its junction with the North Fork of the Flathead River at Blakenship Bridge, which forms the main stem of the Flathead River.

 Fishing the Middle Fork Flathead River

-That said, the wilderness portion of the Middle Fork contains a healthy numbers of decent sized cutthroats up to 16 inches.
-And they aren't picky about what they eat.
-The fishing pressure in the wilderness section is very low compared with other Montana waters.
+That said, the wilderness portion of the Middle Fork contains a healthy amount of decent sized cutthroats up to 16 inches.
+And they aren’t picky about what they eat.
+The fishing pressure in the wilderness section is very low compared to other Montana waters, and cutthroats themselves are not known as the most finicky fish around.

-The result is that a fishing trip into the wilderness portion of the Middle Fork provides outstanding scenery, chance encounters with the local fauna (this area is prime Grizzly Bear habitat), and solid action for average sized fish.
+The result is that a fishing excursion into the wilderness portion of the Middle Fork, whether it be by foot, plane, or horse, provides outstanding scenery, chance encounters with the local fauna (this area is prime grizzly bear habitat), and solid action for average sized fish.

-For the angler, most dry flies, floated around the usual likely spots will produce consistent results.
-Another technique to try is to use a weighted sink tip line, dragging wet flies or streamers through the deeper pockets and pools located along the river.
+For the fly fisherman, pretty much any dry and bushy fly, floated around the usual likely spots will produce consistent results.
+Another technique to try is to use a weighted sink tip line, dragging wet flies or streamers through the deeper pockets and pools that are found periodically along the river.

 The Middle Fork Flathead River is one of Montana’s premier whitewater rivers.
 It is also one of the wildest, beginning in the Great Bear Wilderness just south of Glacier National Park.